+Neotropic Cormorant No effect The species has not been recorded on HAFB.
+Suitable habitat does not occur within the proposed action area.
 Northern Aplomado Falcon May affect, is not likely to adversely affect The species has not been recorded on HAFB.
 Suitable habitat does occur within the proposed action area.
 An Experimental population was released on White Sands Missile Range in the past, and the closest to HAFB the species has ever been recorded was about 120km southwest.
 Peregrine Falcon May effect, is not likely to adversely effect The species rarely to occasionally occurs on HAFB.
 Suitable habitat does occur within the proposed action area.
-BISON-M lists suitable habitat as desert grasslands.
+BISON- M lists suitable habitat as desert grasslands.
 However, the species has not been documented within the proposed action area and has been documented to use the Holloman wetlands for foraging.
 Yellow-billed Cuckoo May affect, is not likely to adversely affect The species has not been recorded on HAFB.
 Suitable habitat does not occur within the proposed action area.
 New Mexico Meadow Jumping Mouse May affect, is not likely to effect The species has not been recorded on HAFB.
 Suitable habitat does not occur within the proposed action area.
 White Sands Pupfish No effect The proposed action would not impact aquatic habitat Kuenzler Hedgehog Cactus No effect The species has not been recorded on HAFB.
 Suitable habitat does not occur in the proposed action area Sacramento Mountains Thistle No effect The species has not been recorded on HAFB.
 Suitable habitat does not occur in the proposed action area Sacramento Prickly Poppy No effect The species has not been recorded on HAFB.
 Suitable habitat does not occur in the proposed action area Todsen's Pennyroyal No effect The species has not been recorded on HAFB.
-Suitable habitat does not occur in the proposed action area

-3.3.2 ENVIRONMENTAL CONSEQUENCES: NO ACTION ALTERNATIVE
+Suitable habitat does not occur in the proposed action area 1 3.3.2 ENVIRONMENTAL CONSEQUENCES: NO ACTION ALTERNATIVE

-- 3 Implementation of the No Action Alternative would result in no change to baseline conditions in - 4 the Affected Environment.
+2 Implementation of the No Action Alternative would result in no change to baseline conditions in

+3 the Affected Environment.
 Therefore no potential impacts associated with biological / natural

-- 1 resources are anticipated since the No Action Alternative would not provide temporary shelter to - 2 Afghan evacuees.
+4 resources are anticipated since the No Action Alternative would not provide temporary shelter to

+5 Afghan evacuees.

-- 4 Table 3-5 to Table 3-7 covers the species that have the potential to occur within the ROI and - 5 HAFB.
-Baird's Sparrow, Northern Aplomado Falcon, and Peregrine Falcon has suitable habitat - 6 that occurs with the Proposed Action.
-This habitat does not meet the standard to be federally - 7 designated critical habitat.
-There are no documented occurrences of the federally designated - 8 critical and state threatened and endangered species listed above within the Nenninger Balloon - 9 site boundaries.
-There are no documented occurrences of the federally designated critical and - state threatened and endangered species listed above within the Nenninger Balloon site - boundaries, and there are no federally designated critical habitats on HAFB.
-There is State-listed - critical habitat for the white sands pupfish, but the habitat is not within the proposed action area. - No wetland habitat is present within the proposed action area.
-Up to 250 acres within the - proposed action area would be subject to disturbance by earthwork for ingress/egress, temporary - shelters, and walkways.
-Desert vegetation consisting primarily of four-wing salt brush would be - 16 removed.
-Consultation with USFWS was required only for Northern Alpomado Falcon.
-HAFB - determined that the Proposed Action would Not Likely to Adversely Affect any federally or state - 18 listed species.
-USFWS concurred the Proposed Action is Not Likely to Adversely Affect on 15 - 19 September 2021.
+7 Table 3-5 to Table 3-7 covers the species that have the potential to occur within the ROI and

+- 8 HAFB.
+Baird's Sparrow, Northern Aplomado Falcon, and Peregrine Falcon has suitable habitat - 9 that occurs with the Proposed Action.
+This habitat does not meet the standard to be federally - 10 desginated critical habitat.
+There are no documented occurrences of the federally designated - 11 critical and state threatened and endangered species listed above within the Facility 92021 - 12 boundaries.
+There are no documented occurrences of the federally designated critical and state - threatened and endangered species listed above within the Facility 92021 boundaries, and there - 14 are no federally designated critical habitats on HAFB.
+There is State-listed critical habitat for the 15 white sands pupfish, but the habitat is not within the proposed action area.
+No wetland habitat is - white sands pupfish, but the habitat is not within the proposed action area.
+No wetland habitat is present within the proposed action area.
+Up to 250 acres within the proposed action area would - be subject to disturbance by earthwork for ingress/egress, temporary shelters, and walkways. - 18 Desert vegetation consisting primarily of four-wing salt brush would be removed.
+Consultation - 19 with USFWS was required only for Northern Alpomado Falcon.
+HAFB determined that the - 20 proposed action would either Not Effect or is Not Likely to Adversely Affect any federally or - 21 state listed species.
+USFWS is currently reviewing the Proposed Action.